BYU-ITC-210/BYU-ITC-210.github.io/S05-JsDomEvents.md

 Refresh the page, click **"Load Article"** and then click on some of the words in the article.

-The line you added to the `loadLorem()` function connects the `onclick` event of every span in `<article>` event to the `makeBold()` function.
+The line you added to the `loadLorem` function connects the `onclick` event of every span in `<article>` event to the `makeBold` function.

-Notice that you don't use parentheses when making the assignment.
+> Notice that you don't use parentheses when making the assignment.
 That's because you are assigning the function to the event.
-If you were to put parentheses on the function then you cause the function to be called and set the return value from the function to the event.
+The name _without_ parentheses _references_ the function. _With_ parentheses, the name _calls_ the function.
+So, if you were to put parentheses on the function then you cause the function to be called immediately and then assign the return value from the function to the event.
 Since `makeBold` doesn't return anything (and it requires an argument) that wouldn't work.

 An event handler receives an argument of type [Event](https://developer.mozilla.org/en-US/docs/Web/API/Event).
 The `target` property of that event is the element (or other object) that generated the event.
-In teh case of `makeBold()` that's a handy way to know which element to bold.
+In the case of `makeBold()` that's a handy way to know which element to bold.

 Just for fun, try using the `onmouseover` event instead of `onclick`.
 Also try changing other style attributes such as the color.

 ## Attaching Events Using addEventListener()

 Some events are likely to be used by several different libraries.
-For those, it's better to use `addEventListener()` because it will add your event handler while preserving all existing handlers.
+If you simply assign an event, you may disconnect an existing handler.
+So, it's much safer to use `addEventListener()` because the function will add your event handler while preserving all existing handlers.

 > This is the preferred method for attaching events from JavaScript.

 A good example is the `window.onload` event which is triggered when the document has finished loading.

-For most events that start with "on", `addEventListener()` requires that "on" be left out.
-So, "onload" changes to "load".
+Event _properties_ like we used for both of the previous methods, start with "on".
+Wehn using `addEventListener()`, you use the bare event name without "on."
+So, "onload" becomes to "load", "onclick" becomes "click", and so forth.

-At the end of your `<script>` section add the following:
+At the end of your `<script>` element add the following:

 ```js
 window.addEventListener("load", loadLorem);
 ```

-Now you don't have to click "Load Article" to get the random text.
+Refresh, and you'll see the random text appear immediately without you having to click **Load Article**.

-Again, when assigning an event handler, leave the parentheses off.
+> As with event properties, you leave the parentheses off of the event handler.
 Otherwise, it will call the function and assign the return value, _which you don't want_.

 ## Some Useful Events